codeasmanuscript/site/lessons/rintro/cheatsheet.md

     - R
 ---

-Brief description/intro

-# (language) commands: Some useful or common ones #

-## `command` ##
+R is an object-oriented programing language, meaning everything we encounter in R is an object.

+# Basic R data types #

+> R has a rich syntax for describing data.
+There are 5 basic classes of data
+types: character, numeric, integer, complex, and logical
-> Description
+>
 > Example code:

-    example code (note the tab/4 spaces indent)

-## `command` ##

-> Description

-> Example code:

-    example code (note the tab/4 spaces indent)

-R is an object-oriented programing language, meaning everything we encounter in R is an object.

-R has several types of objects:

-R has a 5 basic classes of objects:

-* Character
-* Numeric
-* Integer
-* Complex
-* Logical

-R has 5 different types of objects:

-* Vectors
-* Lists
-* Matrices
-* Factors
-* Dataframes

-Thus you could have a logical vector, a character dataframe, a numeric matrix, etc.

-# Vectors #

-The most basic object is a vector.
-A vector is a sequence of objects of the same class.
-We can make vectors using the `c()` function.

 {% highlight r %}